redis/redis-om-node/README.md

 albums = await repository.search.where('outOfPublication').not.false().returnAll()
 ```

-Amd, of course, there's lots of syntactic sugar to make this fluent:
+And, of course, there's lots of syntactic sugar to make this fluent:

 ```javascript
 albums = await repository.search.where('outOfPublication').eq(true).returnAll()